Choosing the right scooter?

 Storing your scooter

 There may be space to store the scooter in your home.
 If storing your scooter inside your home, check the product width to see which model will fit through the space available, including doorways and hallways.
 Scooters that allow you to reduce the width of armrests are more practical.
 Be mindful that the scooter does not block doorways as this could result in a fire hazard.
 The device should not be left in corridors or stairwells to prevent it from being an obstruction or trip hazard.
 Keeping your mobility scooter dry during storage will help avoid corrosion.
-If you have no other alternative than to store the device outside, a high-quality waterproof cover can help to protect it from the elements.
-However, please bear in mind the access to a power supply for recharging and the size of the scooter.
 Travel and boot scooter models dismantle or fold for easy transportation and storage.
 It is possible to leave one of these smaller, portable devices in the boot of a car, removing the battery pack for charging indoors.
 This may be the best option if there are acute storage problems.

 The length of time you can tolerate sitting is also a consideration when shopping for a mobility scooter.
 A well-padded seat will alleviate discomfort on a small to a mid-size scooter during short periods of time.
 If you require more adjustment in a seat or intend to use the device for an extended period, a Class 3 scooter offers more comfort than any Class 2 vehicle.